sdc-china/IDA-ondocker/README.md

 - Your installation need to access internet.
 - IDA Docker installation only for DEV testing purpose.
 - We map the mysql volumn for the /var/mysql/demo_data directory for customer to backup the mysql database.
+- If you meet the installation issue,please raise the git issue,we will help to check that.

 ### Procedure